FreeStyle: Free Lunch for Text-guided Style Transfer using Diffusion Models: Related Work

 \subsection{Text-guided Synthesis}

 GAN-CLS~\cite{t2iGAN} is the first to achieve text-guided image synthesis of flowers and birds using recurrent neural networks~\cite{RNN} and Generative Adversarial Networks~\cite{GAN}.
-Subsequently, numerous efforts in text-guided image generation~\cite{stackgan,attngan,dmgan} have propelled rapid development in this field.
-Benefiting from the introduction of CLIP~\cite{CLIP}, GLIDE~\cite{glide} quickly became the first to implement text-guided image generation that conforms to descriptions, following the development of diffusion models.
-In addition to generating images that match text descriptions, text-guided techniques are now widely used in various tasks such as image editing~\cite{uncoverdis,animageisaword,Imagic}, image restoration~\cite{tip,textIR}, and video synthesis~\cite{videodiff} etc. Tsu-Jui Fu et al.~\cite{textst0} argue that traditional style transfer methods, which depend on pre-prepared specific style images, are both inconvenient and creativity-limiting in practical applications.
-Following this, a new style transfer method that is guided by textual descriptions~\cite{clipstyler,styleclip} has been introduced, offering enhanced flexibility and convenience.
-This not only simplifies complex Artistic creation but also makes advanced image manipulation accessible to a broader audience without the need for specialized graphic design skills.
+Subsequently, numerous efforts in text-guided image generation~\cite{PR3} have propelled rapid development in this field.
+Benefiting from the introduction of CLIP~\cite{CLIP}, the remarkable generative capabilities of text-to-image models~\cite{PR5,imagen} have garnered significant attention from researchers, driven by the advancements in diffusion models.
+In addition to generating images that match text descriptions, text-guided techniques are now widely used in various tasks such as image editing~\cite{uncoverdis,pr4}, image restoration~\cite{textIR}, and video synthesis~\cite{videodiff} etc. Tsu-Jui Fu et al.~\cite{textst0} argue that traditional style transfer methods, which depend on pre-prepared specific style images, are both inconvenient and creativity-limiting in practical applications.
+Following this, a new style transfer method that is guided by textual descriptions~\cite{clipstyler} has been introduced, offering enhanced flexibility and convenience.
+This not only simplifies complex artistic creation but also makes advanced image manipulation accessible to a broader audience without the need for specialized graphic design skills.
 As a result, text-guided image processing is revolutionizing the way we interact with and create visual content.